top of page

 W

 Allegan book p.
-38. Photo of school p.
-38. In 1946 there were 18 students enrolled.
+38. Photo of school In 1946, 18 students were enrolled.
 Also known as High Point School.
-History of Allegan County
+History of Allegan County.
+Open at least until 1953

 Allegan